Ireland's oldest long-distance trail

 Most walkers spread the full route over six to nine days.
 Some do it in sections over several trips.
 Plenty just walk one or two stages on their own and come back for the rest.
 There is no wrong way to do it.

-Every stage below includes distance, typical walking time, elevation, difficulty, a written summary, GPX download, audio-tour link and accommodation near the stage endpoints.
+Every stage below includes distance, typical walking time, elevation, difficulty, a written summary, GPX download, and accommodation near the stage endpoints.

 "The Wicklow Way shows you the county from the inside out.
 You'll understand why Wicklow is called the Garden of Ireland by the end of day three."